DMCApps/NavigationFragment/ReadMe.md

 ###In Progress
 - Code clean up into smaller managers to use Builder pattern more effectively
+- Need to protect against getFragmentAtIndex( < 0) by checking and returning null.
+- Release the current stack size.

 ###Next Release
 - Add method for showing the back button based on the stack position.